dosstrades/tradingjournal/strategic_asset_allocation.md

 - Rebalance if
     - Any allocation changes by more than ±50%. __OR__
     - Between 3rd week of March and 2nd Week of April.
 (Tax Loss Harvesting)
+- Benchmark
-- Benchmark - Nifty Hybrid 50:50.
+    - Indian Assets - Nifty Hybrid 50:50.
+    - International Assets - 60/40.

 <br/>